An injection of humour

 In this episode : Brunch with James Acaster and Ed Gamble.
 Camille invites the girls round for a classy brunch affair and comedians James Acaster and Ed Gamble join for the mid-morning meal.
 Plus there’s croissants, coffee and cold sores aplenty.Play

-David Earl, Joe Wilkinson and Poppy Hillstead read out unsubstantiated rumours sent in by listeners.
-At the end of each episode they choose their favourite piece of gossip and help spread it further by getting Poppy to shout it out the window.
+David Earl and Joe Wilkinson read out unsubstantiated rumours sent in by listeners.
+At the end of each episode they choose their favourite piece of gossip and it then goes through to the Gossip World Cup Finals.